 PAT (proximity awareness technology)

-Proximity detection systems have changed the way mining is done.
+Proximity detection systems (Collision Avoidance Systems) have changed the way mining is done.
 Extreme environment and working conditions damage components.
 Many of the systems are also inaccurate, needing large detection fields.
 This causes nuisance alarms to be triggered continuously.
 Cluttered PDS displays make personal orientation challenging.
 In the end, PDS systems are expensive, not developed properly tampered with and ignored by operators, rendering them ineffective.

 Mine Safe presents the PAT system.
 Over the years, it EDG’s first generation PDA system evolved from a Level seven and eight proximity awareness system to a Level nine intervention system capable of assistive control for surface and underground operations.